GaetanoMondelli/easya-xrp-amsterdam/README.md

 # Technical Description

-The XTF protocol functions similarly to a traditional finance (TradFi) ETF.
+The XTF protocol functions similarly to a TradFi ETF.
 A TradFi ETF compiles a list of assets (an index), assigns weights to them, allocates a proportional amount of each asset into a bucket based on these weights, and then fractionalizes the bucket into ETF shares, representing ownership of the bucket.

 Similarly, the XTF protocol requires an array of TokenInfo in its contract constructor.
 This TokenInfo array contains crucial details such as:
 - Token address